mariowoleg/WebPortfolio/README.md

 This project aims to showcase part of my skills in frontend development and demonstrate my ability to build modern and user-friendly web applications using Angular.

-To visualize correctly, it is recommended to use Chrome.
+To visualize it correctly, it is recommended to use Chrome.
 Here is the URL: https://webportfolio-c979a.web.app

 ## 🛠️ Technologies
 **· Angular CLI v18.2.11**